 An easy way to check what article number your professional firm is licensed under is through the Secretary of State's website.
 Simply type your practice name into the search feature and click search.
 Your professional firm should appear as a link below the search bar.
 The business record will provide you with basic filing information, including the filing statute number.

-What will happen if I don't send in my renewal form by January 1 of each year?
+What will happen if I don't send in my annual report form by January 1 of each year?

-If you do not complete the annual professional firm renewal form, you may be subject to a complaint investigation from the Board.
+If you do not complete the annual professional firm annual report form, you may be subject to a complaint investigation from the Board.